Prescribing Morse scalar curvatures: incompatibility of non existence: Obstructions to Non Existence

 \subsection{Connecting Orbits}

-Let us consider the smooth heart $S\simeq S^{2}$ as depicted in Figure \ref{fig_smooth_heart} on $S^{3}$, which is perhaps the most simple, yet ambiguous example, cf. the Introduction.
+Let us consider the smooth heart $S\simeq S^{2}$ as depicted in Figure \ref{fig_smooth_heart} on $S^{3}$, which is perhaps the most simple, yet ambiguous example.
 Every argument clarifying this situation will - in our opinion - be a cornerstone in the future development, not only within, but also beyond the realm of scalar curvature problems.

 \

 Let us describe upon a choice of orientation the Morse homology over $\mathbb{Z}_{2}$. \begin{enumerate} \item[0)] $ H_{0}(S^{3}) = \sfrac{\text{ker}\partial_{0}}{\text{Im}\partial_{1}} = \langle x_{0} \rangle_{\mathbb{Z}_{2}} = \mathbb{Z}_{2}, $ since $\partial_{1}x_{1}=0$. \item[1)] $ H_{1}(S^{3}) = \sfrac{\text{ker}\partial_{1}}{\text{Im}\partial_{2}} = \sfrac {\langle x_{1}\rangle_{\mathbb{Z}_{2}}} {\langle x_{1}\rangle_{\mathbb{Z}_{2}}} = \mathbb{0}$, since $\partial_{2}x_{2}^{1}=x_{1}$ or $\partial_{2}x_{2}^{2}=-x_{1}$ \item[2)] $ H_{2}(S^{3}) = \sfrac{\text{ker}\partial_{2}}{\text{Im}\partial_{3}} = \sfrac {\langle x_{2}^{1}+x_{2}^{2}\rangle_{\mathbb{Z}_{2}}} {\text{Im}\partial_{3}} = \mathbb{0}$, since $\partial_{2}(x_{2}^{1}+x_{2}^{2})=\mathbb{0}$ and